nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The telegram handle field is facilitated by the `Telegram` class.
-It is stored interally as a `String` in the data file `addressbook.json` and is then initialized as a `Telegram` object.
+It is stored internally as a `String` in the data file `addressbook.json` and is then initialized as a `Telegram` object.

 The `Telegram` class implements the following operation: